 Katherine Paul is director of development and communications at the Organic Consumers Association.

-Organic Consumers Association.
+Ronnie Cummins is founder and director of the Organic Consumers Association.
 Cummins is author of numerous articles and books, including "Genetically Engineered Food: A Self-Defense Guide for Consumers" (Second Revised Edition Marlowe & Company 2004).

 Friday, October 26, 2012